-Pasta with zucchini flowers, saffron and ham is a beautiful delicate and creamy summer dish that you are certain to fall in love with and want to make time and again (at least while zucchini/courgette flowers are in season!)
+Pasta with zucchini flowers, saffron and ham is a beautiful delicate and creamy summer dish that you are certain to fall in love with!
+Definitely an Italian pasta recipe you will want to make time and again (at least while zucchini flowers or squash blossoms are in season!)

 Eating zucchini flowers in Italy.